chiptopher/guet/README.md

 #### Set Committers
 `guet set [<initials>, ...]` will register the committers with the given initials to have their names attached to all following commits.

-## Changelog

-To see the version releases, changes between them, and upgrade guides, check the [change log](./.github/CHANGELOG.md)

 ## Contribution